-Clubcard holders spending £450 in store can exchange the resulting £4.50 in vouchers for one adult ticket for Odeon and Cineworld cinemas, or £350 can be exchanged for £3.50 in vouchers and a child's ticket.
+Clubcard holders who spend £450 in store can exchange their Clubcard vouchers for a £4.50 voucher for one adult ticket for both Odeon and Cineworld cinemas.

-Readers in Northern Ireland can do similar with their Clubcard vouchers, with £3.50 getting them one adult Movie House ticket, and £2.50 getting them a child's ticket.
+In Northern Ireland, Clubcard holders spend £3.50 to get one adult Movie House ticket and £2.50 for a child's ticket.

-Nectar cardholders, meanwhile, can spend their points at Vue cinemas.
-Here, each 500 points amounts to £2.50 off the ticket price, so customers can expect to have to spend at least £1,500 in store for an off-peak adult ticket, or £1,100 for a child's ticket.
+Each 500 points amounts to £2.50 off the ticket price, so cardholders can expect to spend at least £1,500 in store for an off-peak adult ticket, or £1,100 for a child's ticket.

 Donations to charity

-For every 500 Nectar points (or £500 spent in-store), Nectar will provide £2.50 in vouchers to spend on Oxfam Unwrapped gifts in store.
+For every 500 Nectar points (or £500 spent in-store), Nectar provides £2.50 in vouchers to spend on Oxfam Unwrapped gifts.

 Banking with Clubcard and Nectar

-Supermarkets most recent foray has been into banking.
-Both Tesco's and Sainsbury's are now big players in the world of savings, loans and credit cards.
+Both Tesco and Sainsbury's are now successful in the world of banking, with a number of financial products available, such as saving accounts, loans and credit cards.

-The Tesco Clubcard credit card, for example, combines a long 0% purchases offer with the ability to collect points (more detail here).
+For example, the Tesco Clubcard credit card combines a long 0% purchases offer with the ability to collect points (more detail here).

-In contrast, there are two providers offering credit cards that allow holders to collect Nectar points on all purchase spending.
+There are two providers that offer credit cards that allow cardholders to collect Nectar points on spending.

-Sainsbury's Bank offer a Nectar credit card that offers two Nectar points for every £1 spent at Sainsbury's (including loyalty points), and one Nectar point for every £5 spent elsewhere.
+Sainsbury's Bank offer the Nectar Purchase credit card, which offers two Nectar points for every £1 spent at Sainsbury's (including loyalty points), and one Nectar point for every £5 spent elsewhere.

-As with other American Express cards, the Nectar credit card also offers a hefty bonus for those spending a significant amount on the card in their first few months - in this case, 20,000 Nectar points for £2,000 of spending within three months of getting the card.
+As with other American Express cards, the Nectar credit card also offers a hefty bonus for those who spend a significant amount on the card in the first few months.
+In this case, 20,000 Nectar points can be earned if £2,000 is spent within three months of getting the card.

-Finally, it's worth noting that not everyone is so keen to use rewards schemes to save.
+Finally, it's worth noting that not everyone is fond of loyalty reward schemes like Clubcard and Nectar.

-Loyalty card schemes are factored into the supermarkets' pricing policies, so the cost of any points a customer can earn from buying a product will be reflected in its relative price.
-This is why Sainsbury's have halved the number of Nectar points available in order to concentrate more on competing on price with the discount supermarkets.
+That's because loyalty card schemes are factored into the supermarkets' pricing policies, so the cost of any points a customer earns from buying a product will be reflected in its relative price.